google/fingerprinting-risk-measures/ARTIFACT-APPENDIX.md

 ### Estimated Time and Storage Consumption

-* **Execution Time:** Approximately 30 human-minutes to set up the environment and execute the notebook cells, plus about 90 compute-hour to run the simulations and plot the full results.
+* **Execution Time:** Approximately 30 human-minutes to set up the environment and execute the notebook cells, plus about 90 compute-minutes to run the simulations and plot the full results.
 (Note: The statistical significance requires multiple runs per data point.
 The compute time can be lowered by reducing the `trials` variable within the notebooks, at the expense of higher variance).
 * **Storage Consumption:** \< 2 GB (The dataset is \~170 MB, and the Docker image requires minimal storage).

 ## Environment